Malayan Emergency: Baling Talks and their consequences

 The failure of the talks affected MCP policy.
-The strength of the MNLA and 'Min Yuen' declined to only 1830 members in August 1957.
+The strength of the MNLA and 'Min Yuen' declined to 1830 members in August 1957.
 Those who remained faced exile, or death in the jungle.
 However, Tunku Abdul Rahman did not respond to the MCP's proposals.
-As Malaya declared its independence from the British under Prime Minister Tunku Abdul Rahman on 31 August 1957, the insurrection lost its rationale as a war of colonial liberation.
+Following the declaration of Malaya's independence in August 1957, the MNLA lost its rationale as a force of colonial liberation.

-The last serious resistance from MRLA guerrillas ended with a surrender in the Telok Anson marsh area in 1958.
-The remaining MRLA forces fled to the Thai border and further east.
+The last serious resistance from MNLA guerrillas ended with a surrender in the Telok Anson marsh area in 1958.
+The remaining MNLA forces fled to the Thai border and further east.
 On 31 July 1960 the Malayan government declared the state of emergency over, and Chin Peng left south Thailand for Beijing where he was accommodated by the Chinese authorities in the International Liaison Bureau, where many other Southeast Asian Communist Party leaders were housed.